-CSIRO conducts world-leading, award winning, research into marine debris in Australian waters to help protect ecosystems and wildlife.
+CSIRO conducts world-leading, award winning research into marine debris in Australia and beyond, on land and at sea, to help protect ecosystems and wildlife.

 Plastic and other marine debris are a major environmental concern

 Marine debris is a globally recognised environmental issue of increasing concern.

 Marine ecosystems worldwide are affected by human-made refuse, much of which is plastic.